RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 ```

 The function sets the variable pool associated with the specified reference to the state where every name
-is associated with attributes 'dropped', 'implicit' and 'not-exposed'.
+is associated with attributes `'dropped'`, `'implicit'` and `'not-exposed'`.

-### Var Set
+### Var_Set

 ```rexx <!--varsetzero.rexx-->
 Var_Set(Pool, Name, '0', Value)
 ```

 The function operates on the variable pool with the specified reference.
 The name is a non-tailed name.
 If
-the specified name has the 'exposed' attribute then `Var_Set` operates on the variable pool referenced by
+the specified name has the `'exposed'` attribute then `Var_Set` operates on the variable pool referenced by
 `#Upper` in this pool and this rule is applied to that pool.
-When the pool with attribute 'not-exposed' for this name is determined the specified value is associated with the specified name.
-It also associates the
+When the pool with attribute `'not-exposed'` for
+this name is determined the specified value is associated with the specified name.
+It also associates the attributes
-attributes 'not-dropped' and 'not-implicit'.
-If that attribute was previously 'not-dropped' then the indicator returned is `'R'`.
+`'not-dropped'` and `'not-implicit'`.
+If that attribute was previously `'not-dropped'` then
+the indicator returned is `'R'`.
 The name is a stem if it contains just one period, as its rightmost character.
-When the name is a stem `Var_Set(Pool, TailedName, '1',Value)` is executed for all possible valid tailed names which have Name as their stem, and then those tailed-names are given the attribute 'implicit'.
+When the name is a stem `Var_Set(Pool, TailedName, '1',Value)` is executed for all
+possible valid tailed names which have `Name` as their stem, and then those tailed-names are given the attribute `'implicit'`.

 ```rexx <!--varsetone.rexx-->
 Var_Set(Pool, Name, '1', Value)